ubiquity/ubiquity-dollar/README.md

 RPC_URL="http://127.0.0.1:8545"
 ```

-The `.env.example` file is pre-populated with the recommend environment variables.
+We provide an `.env.example` file pre-set with recommend environment variables but you are free to modify or experiment with different values.

 Then in two separate terminals run the following commands: